kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 9.md

 Docker is a fantastic tool based on the containerization concept.
 The first step is to create a Docker file with a list of all the dependencies and code.
 The file is then created as a Docker image.
 You can drag and drop this image to wherever you need it.
 Indeed, the model would then be running on the server after it was withdrawn.

 ### Advantages

-1.When there would be several models running on a server there are chances of conflict arising out in the dependencies in that case docker and kubernets would prove beneficial to us.
+1. When there would be several models running on a server there are chances of conflict arising out in the dependencies in that case docker and kubernets would prove beneficial to us.

 2. Docker images can be easily deployed on aws and Microsoft azure servers making it easy for future use.